 Step 3: Oh look at that… CatchyFisherman.com is available.
 Lucky me!

-Here’s where they tell you about your Free new domain name.
+Here’s where they tell you about your Free primary domain registration.
 Enter your account information and then choose your package details.
 It looks like they’re trying to sell me a bunch of extra stuff.
 The only thing we chose was the Domain Whois Privacy for an extra $10 per year (this prevents your real name and mailing address from being publicly associated with your domain name).

 The drop down will show you the current account plan options.
-We picked the 12 month price at $5.95 per month when first starting MMM, because I wanted be able to accomodate other hobby sites as well.
+We picked the 12 month price, currently 7.99 per month, when first starting MMM, because I wanted be able to accomodate other hobby sites as well.
 No need for a pro package just yet — you can upgrade your site at any time once the traffic is a flowin’.
 I found basic hosting was good up to at least 10,000 pageviews/day.